Arachni/arachni/README.md

 If you want to clone and repository and work with the source code then you'll need to run the following to install all gem dependencies:
     $ gem install nokogiri typhoeus awesome_print liquid yard robots sys-proctable terminal-table

+To install the Gem or work with the source code you'll also need the following system libraries:
+    $ sudo apt-get install libxml2-dev libxslt1-dev libcurl4-openssl-dev

 ## Supported platforms